kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     GiB Mem : 64.0/3.771    [                                                                                                    ]
     GiB Swap:100.0/0.883    [

-If I interpret this data correctly, we don't have a CPU problem but a memory problem.
-The machine is swapping a lot, and this takes time.
-Oh my, looks like the next adventure.
+If I interpret this data correctly, we don't have a problem with this machine at all.
+Inspection shows that all the processes not having been completed have some other problem buried in the code being executed or by the data provided by them.
+So I'll have to work on them one by one to clear things up.

 The whole investigation presented here is not just for fun or educational purposes.
 I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.